puppetlabs/puppet-docs/source/hiera/1/custom_backends.markdown

 * You will usually want to iterate over Hiera's normal configured [hierarchy](./hierarchy.html).
 * You may want to locate data files in a directory.
-* You may want to allow values in the looked-up data to [interpolate variables](./variables.html#in-data).
+* You may want to allow values in the looked-up data to [interpolate dynamic values](./variables.html#in-data).
 * You may want to accommodate hash merge lookups.
 * You may want to log messages to assist debugging.